drgerg/XMerge/README.md

 # Convert and combine multiple flat data files into one without Excel

 If you are an Excel guru, you don't need this.
-But if you aren't, and you have several flat data files that you need to quickly and simply compile into one .xlsx spreadsheet file, XMerge can help.
+But if you aren't, and you have several flat data files that you need to quickly and simply compile into one file, XMerge can help.

 **Flat data files** means comma-delimited (.csv), tab-delimited (.txt), .xls files, and .xlsx files.
 You can argue the last two aren't 'flat files', but XMerge works on them anyway.
+Output files can be .csv (comma-delimited), .txt (tab-delimited) or .xlsx formats.

 Choose your settings, select your source files (must live in same folder), the hit the 'Go' button.